 Creating a new Unreal project

 The first thing you need is a project to work with.
-If this is your first time creating an Unreal app for HoloLens, you'll need to download supporting files from the Epic Launcher.
+If you're a first-time Unreal developer, you'll need to download supporting files from the Epic Launcher.

 Launch Unreal Engine